-Cake - I made the cake using my butter pound cake recipe.
-Like I mentioned earlier, this is a two tier mini cake, and the tiers measure 3 inches and 5 inches in diameter each.
+- Mini cakes - I made the cake using my butter pound cake recipe.
+Like I mentioned earlier, this is a two-tier mini cake.
+And the tiers measure 3 inches and 5 inches in diameter each.
 The height is 2 inches each.

-Buttercream - I used buttercream to cover the cake as well as for the cake border.
-For cake covering, I made the buttercream as usual and did not tint it (click here to see my buttercream recipe) and added the sprinkles in the end.
-It is important to remember to add the sprinkles only at the end because if you beat the sprinkles with a mixer, you risk breaking the sprinkles up.
-I add the sprinkles after the creaming process and only used a spoon to mix the sprinkles in the icing.
-As for the cake border, I tinted some of my buttercream with yellow food coloring and did not add any sprinkles to it.
+- Buttercream - I used buttercream to cover the cake as well as for the cake border.
+For cake covering, I made the buttercream as usual.
+I did not tint it though (click here to see my buttercream recipe) and added the sprinkles in the end.
+It is important to remember to add the sprinkles only at the end.
+This is because if you beat the sprinkles with a mixer, you risk breaking the sprinkles up.
+I added the sprinkles after the creaming process and only used a spoon to mix the sprinkles in the icing.
+As for the cake border, I tinted some of my buttercream with yellow food coloring.
+There were no sprinkles added to it.

-Piping bag and Wilton piping tip #3 for the bead border.
+- Disposable piping bags and Wilton round tip number 3 for the bead border.

-And this was how I decorated the mini confetti cake:
+And this was how I decorated the cake:

-I covered each cake separately with the sprinkles buttercream.
+- I covered each cake layer separately with the confetti buttercream.

-Once each cake was completely covered, I transferred the smaller tier onto the bottom tier.
+- Once each layer was completely covered, I transferred the smaller tier onto the bottom tier.

-Using a palatte knife, I created a vertical lines all around the top and bottom tiers.
+- Using a palette knife, I created vertical lines on the confetti buttercream, all around the top and bottom tiers.

-To create the lines, hold your palette knife (as shown) with the tip slightly pressing the icing and slide the knife upwards, creating the wide lines effect on the icing.
+- To create the lines, hold your palette knife (as shown) with the tip slightly pressing the icing.
+Slide the knife upwards, creating the wide lines effect on the icing.
 Take the knife off the cake as you reach the top of the tier.
 Repeat the process until the whole cake is covered with the lines.
-To make the width of the lines remain uniform all round the cake, make sure the area of the knife that touches the cake surface is the same and to ensure this, hold the knife in the same position as you rotate the cake.
+To make the width of the lines remain uniform all round the cake, make sure the area of the knife that touches the cake surface is the same.
+And to ensure this, hold the knife in the same position as you rotate the cake.

-Once the lines were done, using yellow buttercream (without any sprinkles added) and piping tip #3, I piped tiny bead border all around the top tier.
-I then attached the royal icing flowers on the cake with a dot of buttercream and piped some leaves to complete the flowers.
-And finally, for the finishing touch, I sprinkled some more sprinkles all around the base of the cake.
+- Once the lines were done, using yellow buttercream (without any sprinkles added) and piping tip #3, I piped a tiny bead border all around the top tier.
+I then attached the royal icing flowers on the cake with a dot of buttercream.
+After that, I piped some leaves to complete the flowers.
+And finally, for the finishing touch, I sprinkled some more sprinkles all around the base of the confetti cake.

 And this is how I made my mini confetti cake, with cheerful speckles of color inside and out!

-Hope you enjoyed this idea as much as I enjoyed putting it together.
+Hope you enjoyed this mini confetti cake idea as much as I enjoyed putting it together.